 Sometimes journalists like Simon get confused into thinking criticizing atheism is “punching up,” as in afflicting the comfortable on behalf of those who piously comfort the afflicted.
 I believe they feel this way for a few reasons:

 - Because atheism is the closest humans can get to a true representation of the world it seems more “powerful” than the absurd and conflicting myths taught by religion.
 Religious truth claims have been in retreat for centuries as science has progressed.
 (Meanwhile, due to population growth, lack of education, and familial & community indoctrination, there are more religious people than ever.)

 - Many atheists are well educated privileged caucasians, while religious people tend to be less educated and more underprivileged.

 - Some atheists have a gratingly supercilious manner.
-(Many religious people who believe they are on a first-name basis with the almighty share this trait, but for some reason they get a pass.)
+(Many religious people who arrogantly believe they are on a first-name basis with the almighty creator of the universe share this trait, but for some reason they get a pass.)

 - Religion has a major emotional component and atheism is purely rational.
-As a result atheists can seem like haughty Mr. Spocks to religious people.
+As a result atheists can seem like distant Mr. Spocks to religious people.

 - In many places atheism is trending up even if the religious still dramatically outnumber free thinkers.

 Given the real power of religion I’d much rather hear Simon & NPR punch up at, for example, nefarious and hypocritical self-proclaimed religious groups like “prosperity gospel” churches that are actively fleecing people while wearing the sheep’s clothing of righteousness.